justinHume/web-components-site/source/architecture/philosophy.markdown

 author: Justin Hume
 ---

-The philosophy of the Readium Web Components project is that it should be simple to build EPUB 3 support into web applications:
+The philosophy of the Readium.js project is that it should be simple to build EPUB 3 support into web applications:

 * Simple to embed EPUB publications in a web page.
 * Simple to build custom EPUB-centric web applications.